Matthew 11.2-6,

 Simple: We’re from entirely different cultures.
 We don’t think alike.

 If an American, any American, were tossed into prison for criticizing the president, we’d be outraged.
-And lots of other Americans would be outraged as well.
-Even those who love the president.
+Most other Americans, even if they’re big fans of that president, would be outraged as well.
 Freedom of speech isn’t just our birthright as Americans; we consider it a fundamental human right as well.
-When anyone gets thrown into prison for speaking their mind, we consider it an absolute wrong.
+When anyone gets thrown into prison for speaking their mind, including people under totalitarian dictatorships, we consider it an absolute wrong.
 (Well, unless we hate what they said.
-But give us a minute to get over our personal outrage, and most of us will grudgingly accept that yeah, it’s still wrong to put ’em in prison.)
+But give us a minute to get over our personal outrage, and most of us will grudgingly accept that yeah, it’s still wrong to imprison ’em.)

 But an ancient didn’t think this way at all.
-They’d expect to go to prison. ’Cause there was no freedom of speech.
-Didn’t exist as a political reality till about 242 years ago.
-Still isn’t absolute in the United States; plenty of us still wanna lock up people who burn the flag, or fire football players who kneel during the national anthem.
+Freedom of speech wasn’t a thing.
+Didn’t exist.
+Even the most powerful of kings couldn’t say absolutely anything he pleased; there were people who might use it to overthrow him, and of course they believed in gods which might disapprove.
+When people spoke their minds freely, they expected to go to prison if overheard.
+Freedom of speech didn’t exist as a political reality till the 1770s.
+Still isn’t absolute in the United States; plenty of us still wanna lock up people who burn the flag, or wanna fire football players who kneel during the national anthem.
 You don’t wanna mess with

 Yeah I know Jesus never taught any such thing.
 Just the opposite.

-No he wasn’t.
-John knew exactly who Jesus was.
+As for knowing who Jesus is: John knew exactly who he is.
 Read your bible.

 So what was John’s deal?
 I don’t know that it was John’s deal.
-I’m of the mind this was about silencing the doubts of John’s students.
+I’m of the mind this was about John silencing the doubts of his students by showing ’em Jesus.

 So, from prison, John straight-up sent them to Jesus.
 Ostensibly to ask if he was the